Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Navigating_between_pages_with_link_component.md

 - [`Link`](https://reactrouter.com/en/main/components/link)
 - [`useNavigate`](https://reactrouter.com/en/main/hooks/use-navigate) hook

-`<Link>` is the primary means of navigation.
+==`<Link>` is the primary means of navigation.
 Rendering a `<Link>` allows the user to change the URL when they click it.
 React Router will prevent the browser's default behavior and tell the [history](https://reactrouter.com/en/main/start/concepts#history) to push a new entry into the [history stack](https://reactrouter.com/en/main/start/concepts#history-stack).
-The [location](https://reactrouter.com/en/main/start/concepts#location) changes and the new [matches](https://reactrouter.com/en/main/start/concepts#match) will render.
+The [location](https://reactrouter.com/en/main/start/concepts#location) changes and the new [matches](https://reactrouter.com/en/main/start/concepts#match) will render.==

 However, links are accessible in that they: